Students – June 18-23, 2017

 Everyone should plan to attend the daily recital.
 This is the only time each day that we can gather together for announcements.
 Plus, you will hear some great music by your teachers, friends and special guests!

-The facilities at The Cottage School are available for your use and enjoyment.
-Please remember that we are guests and must treat these facilities with respect and care.
 As the Atlanta Suzuki Institute is a family experience, parents or guardians are expected to remain with their children during meals and leisure time, as well as during classes.
 Parents are responsible for the conduct and safety of their children and other valuables while attending the Institute.
 Physical activities such as running, ball throwing, skating etc., are not permitted in the buildings at any time.

 The Atlanta Suzuki Institute is a not for profit corporation incorporated under the laws of the State of Georgia.
 The Institute is dedicated to providing the highest standards of Suzuki Teacher Training and workshop teaching for students and teachers in the Metropolitan Atlanta Region.
 The Institute is approved by the Suzuki Association of the Americas and follows the guidelines and requirements of the SAA.
 All Teacher Workshop courses are taught by registered Teacher Trainers of the SAA.